Fort Polk: Operation Sagebrush

 In 1955, the U.S. military conducted another large training exercise that covered a substantial portion of Louisiana.
 Named Operation Sagebrush, the focus of this exercise was to evaluate the effectiveness of military operations in a nuclear environment.
 The exercise lasted for 15 days with 85,000 troops participating.
 A provisional army, meant to represent U.S. forces, was built around the 1st Armored Division and an opposing force was built around the 82nd Airborne Division.
 U.S. Air Force bombers and fighter planes also participated in this exercise with powerful aircraft operating in the sky, stirring great interest among the citizens of the region.
 Also participating as part of the provisional army was the 15th Infantry Regiment (actually designated as 15th Infantry Combat Command) of the 3rd Infantry Division from Fort Benning.

 1st Armored Division

 Upon completion of Operation Sagebrush, Polk was declared a permanent installation and the 1st Armored Division was reassigned from Fort Hood to the newly renamed Fort Polk to continue to test mobility and combat strategies for the nuclear age.
 The 1st Armored Division, with its modern M-48 Patton Tanks and new helicopters, remained at Fort Polk until June 1959, before returning to Fort Hood.

+The Department of the Army decided in 1958 to deactivate Fort Polk.
+An extensive housing construction project, delivering 2,000 dwelling units for the use of military personnel on site, was underway at the time, under a contract previously let by the Corps of Engineers.
+The construction contract was terminated by the Corps of Engineers on 5 February 1958.
+Subsequent disputes with the intended contractor and sub-contractor led to the adoption by the US courts of the Christian Doctrine, which held that standard clauses established by regulations may be considered as being incorporated into every Federal contract.